strawberry-bubblegum/odin-recipes/README.md

 around with the "width" attribute to scale the images properly for each webpage, since the default sizes varied and looked differently on the webpage.

-Overall, a slightly tough but rewarding project.
+Overall, a slightly tough but satisfying project.
 The result is a crude website but it has all the main components there.